Ryan McMahon Preview, Player Props: Rockies vs. Cubs

-Ryan McMahon -- .150 average over his past 10 games -- will be in action for the Colorado Rockies versus the Chicago Cubs, with Jordan Wicks on the mound, on September 11 at 8:40 PM ET.
+On Tuesday, Ryan McMahon (hitting .154 in his past 10 games) and the Colorado Rockies play the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 8:40 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Giants.
+In his last game he had a hitless showing (0-for-3) against the Cubs.

 Ryan McMahon Game Info & Props vs. the Cubs